 Our school recognises that children at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
 Supporting pupils with Medical Conditions: statutory guidance DfE April 2014

-Some children may also have Special Educational Needs and may have a Statement of SEN or Education, Health and Care Plan.
+Some children may also have Special Educational Needs and may have an Education, Health and Care Plan.
 This brings together health and social care needs, as well as their special educational provision following the SEND code of practice (2015).

-Children with identified medical conditions have an individual Health Care Plan, written in partnership with parents/carers, SENCo/Head of UHI and the Health and Safety Co-ordinator.
+Children with identified medical conditions have an individual Health Care Plan, written in partnership with parents/carers, SENCo and the Health and Safety Co-ordinator.

 The school provides staff training to support the medical needs of children and regularly shares and updates information relating to medical needs with all relevant staff.

 Lexden Primary School’s Medical Policy can be found on the school website or is available from the school office, http://www.lexden.essex.sch.uk/home

 SECTION 8: Monitoring and Evaluation of SEND Provision

 We monitor and evaluate the impact and quality of SEND provision through a combination of the following:

 - annual reviews and a person-centred (‘one planning’) process;

 - pupil progress meetings;